Jerryhp9/cpp00/README.md

 - Follow exercise-specific constraints and expected output.
 - Prefer clear, modular class implementations.
 - Keep formatting and naming consistent across exercises.

-## License

-If you want, you can add a license section here (for example, MIT) once you've chosen one.